- This post contains affiliate links. Read more here.

 - Tumors and cysts in the mouth

 If you notice any of these symptoms, it’s definitely time to pay a visit to the vet.
-Oral disease can lead to life-threatening issues, so get your furry friend checked out ASAP.
+They’ll be able to point you in the right direction, whether it’s a routine cleaning or a more involved exam.

 Top photo via Flickr/Karen